linozen/exocortex/content/refs/python-for-everybody.md

 print('Attr:', tree.find('email').get('hide'))
 ```

-The `.fromstring()` method converts the string representation of the XML
+The `.fromstring()` method converts the string representation of the XML into a
-into a tree of XML elements for which we have several methods to extract
+tree of XML elements for which we have several methods to extract the
-the interesting parts.
-The `find` function for instance searches through
+interesting parts.
+The `find` function for instance searches through the XML
-the XML tree and returns the element that matches the specified tag.
+tree and returns the element that matches the specified tag.

-What the built-in parser `ElementTree` allows you to do is to extract
+What the built-in parser `ElementTree` allows you to do is to extract data from
-data from XML documents without worrying too much about the exact syntax
+XML documents without worrying too much about the exact syntax of XML.
-of XML.

-#### Looping Through Nodes {#looping-through-nodes}
+#### Looping Through Nodes

-Consider the following program which loops through the multiple `user`
+Consider the following program which loops through the multiple `user` nodes of
-nodes of an XML tree.
+an XML tree.

 ```python
 import xml.etree.ElementTree as ET